calebl42/odin-sample-page/README.md

-This is a sample page made for learning purposes, from the Odin Project curriculum.
+This is a sample page I made with vanilla HTML and CSS.

-You can view the page 👉[here]https://calebl42.github.io/odin-sample-page
+You can view the page 👉[here](https://calebl42.github.io/odin-sample-page)